Gold Coast Australia So Much More Than Surfers Paradise

 Just north of the resort are the Tangalooma Wrecks.
 They are great for snorkelling or SCUBA diving.
 Visitors can take a Tangalooma day trip, or stay longer.

-From above dugongs (sea cows or manatees) just look like big brown logs lumbering along in the water and only come up for a quick puff of air.
-Words cannot describe the feeling of seeing them though.
 We saw a herd of around 20 and we hung with them for ages.
 It was priceless, and my sister, she was almost speechless!

-Other visitors on the Tangalooma day trip who didn't go on the extra tour with us got to try out some of the other activities like sand tobogganning, parasailing, jet skiing and I think a few even braved the water for a snorkel on the Tangalooma Wrecks.
+Other visitors on the Tangalooma day trip who didn't go on the extra tour with us got to try out some of the other activities like sand tobogganning, parasailing, jet skiing.

 For a day trip, there is plenty to do and the resort was being upgraded when we were there with extra apartments and other facilities being built.

 I spent the whole day feeling guilty about being there without my family!
-It is definitely somewhere you will want to share!

-When we got back from our Dugong Eco Tour, we had some time for a bit more of an exploration of the resort.
 We saw the relics of the old whaling station, walked along the beach towards the Tangalooma Wrecks, checked out the Tangalooma Villas as somewhere to stay on a return visit and enjoyed watching the sun starting to set over the water.

 Tangalooma Day Trip Details and Tips